Menu

 • third parties who have a close personal relationship with someone they believe is at risk

-By encouraging law enforcement agencies to share risk information with potential victims and giving an opportunity for those at risk, and the people who care for them, to ask for information about the past history of violent behavior of a new or potential partner, Clare’s Law takes a proactive approach to preventing intimate partner violence.”
+By encouraging law enforcement agencies to share risk information with potential victims and giving an opportunity for those at risk, and the people who care for them, to ask for information about the past history of violent behavior of a new or potential partner, Clare’s Law takes a proactive approach to preventing intimate partner violence.

-- Provincial Association of Transition Houses (PATHS)
+— Provincial Association of Transition Houses and Services of Saskatchewan (PATHS)

 How helpful was this article?